Aouidate/aouidate.github.io/_posts/2025-07-08-Encoding_Sterochemistry.md

 <hr/>

-# Final Remarks
+# Final remarks

 <div style="text-align: justify;">
-Incorporating stereochemistry into molecular representations is not just a technical nuance—it can be the difference between a safe, effective drug and a harmful one.
+Incorporating stereochemistry into molecular representations is not just a technical nuance-it can be the difference between a safe, effective drug and a harmful one.
 As our results show, using advanced chiral-aware fingerprints like MapChiral, Topological Torsion (with chirality), or properly configured Morgan fingerprints is crucial for building predictive, interpretable models in cheminformatics and drug design.
-Whenever chirality matters, choose your molecular representation wisely!
+Whenever chirality matters, choose your molecular representation wisely and avoid the pitfalls of stereochemistry ignorance!.
+So, with easy and straightforward approaches to encoding chiral information, we can enhance the reliability of our models and ultimately improve drug discovery outcomes.
 </div>

 ---